OCB7D2D/OcbCustomSpectrums/README.md

 <set xpath="/worldgeneration/biomes/biome[@name='snow']/weather[@name='storm']/spectrum/@name">SpectrumGreen</set>
 ```

-Please refer to the [demo repository][1] for some example light
+Please refer to the [demo repository][1] for some example spectrum
 textures that have been taken directly from the game assets.
 I
 haven't figured out much myself, but I'm pretty sure that the
 textures are read left to right in regard to day time.

 ### Download and Install

-Simply download here from GitHub and put into your A21 Mods folder:
+Simply download here from GitHub and put into your Mods folder:

 - https://github.com/OCB7D2D/OcbCustomSpectrums/releases

-## Compatibility

-Developed initially for a20(b218), updated through A21.2(b14).

 [1]: https://github.com/OCB7D2D/OcbSpectraGreen